-Security tips for when your having Building work carried out.
+Security tips for when you’re having building work carried out

 The security risks increase considerably when having refurbishment and construction work carried out on your home, If you are living within the property or vacating the property while work is carried out it is important that you have additional security measures in place to protect your home.
 Whether your Extending outwards, upwards or downwards you should not overlook the importance of security.

 When you think about it when work is carried out on your home the threats include builders coming and going, doors, windows and side access being left open; high value construction materials on display much of the time proving a draw for thieves, and keys being handed from person to person, it is easy to see how security can become an issue.

 So what measures can you take to protect your home during building work.